Commercial Property Market Insight

 We have recently invested heavily internally in the business to have the resources to look more closely and identify micro-issues within property markets and locations around the country.
 This has always been a strength of ours but we now have additional resources to look at these dynamics even more extensively to take advantage of blind spots that others might not see.

-Even though 14 Moore Street was less than 20% occupied at the time of purchase, we achieved 85% occupancy within the first 12 months.
+Even though the 14 Moore Street property was less than 20% occupied at the time of purchase, we achieved 85% occupancy within the first 12 months.
 The asset was purchased for $23m and sold in March 2019 for $59m, resulting in a solid net total return for our investors of over 160%.
 We were able to take advantage of this opportunity by understanding the true fundamentals of what happens in the Canberra market.

 We strongly believe that this is the time to be ‘capital-ready’ for the opportunities that are going to present themselves.
 We will continue to identify these underlying micro-issues within markets around the country and stick to our core fundamentals of buying well below replacement value, extracting value through strategic and hands-on management and delivering successful outcomes for our investors.